Urban agriculture: Social

 Urban agriculture can have a large impact on the social and emotional well-being of individuals.
-UA can have an overall positive impact on community health, which directly impacts individuals social and emotional well-being.
-Urban gardens are often places that facilitate positive social interaction, which also contributes to overall social and emotional well-being.
-Urban agriculture sites have been noted as lowering crime rates generally in local neighborhoods.
 Many gardens facilitate the improvement of social networks within the communities that they are located.
 For many neighborhoods, gardens provide a "symbolic focus", which leads to increased neighborhood pride.
-Urban agriculture increases community participation through diagnostic workshops or different commissions in the area of vegetable gardens.
-Activities which involve hundreds of people.

 When individuals come together around UA, physical activity levels are often increased.
 This can also raise serotonin levels akin to working out at a gym.
 There is the added element of walking/biking to the gardens, further increasing physical activity and the benefits of being outdoors.